ozone-his/ozone-docs/docs/implementers/branding-apps.md

     - **Mavenize the Keycloakify project** and publish the JAR to a central repository so it can be pulled into your distribution automatically.
     - **Manually deploy** by building the JAR locally and copying it into the distribution every time you make a theme change.
 - In either case, ensure the following:
-    - The final theme JAR is located in `distro/binaries/keycloak/themes`.
+    - The JAR should end up in `distro/binaries/keycloak/themes` in your final distribution package.
     - If manually copying, place the JAR directly inside `binaries/keycloak/themes` in your distribution.
 - To make this your **default** theme:
     - Duplicate the realm configuration file in your distribution.